vikingeducation/prep_basics/test-yourself-answers.md

 Type `cmd` under Start > Run on Windows, or `Command + Space`, type `terminal` on OSX, then hit `Enter`.

+If you have Windows, it's best to install Git Bash (it should come with your download of Ruby on Rails) and use that (for these courses, anyway, if not forever).
+After installing, I found it using a search and pinned it to my taskbar for easy access.

 *Contributed by [Aaron Dressler](http://github.com/aarondressler)*

 #### What is Bash?